 Clicking the "Heart" icon next to the device will allow you to view recent device heartbeats/statuses including your schedule settings.

 Each CamDo device (UpBlink, BlinkX, Blink) includes a 4-week free trial before requiring a subscription to continue the service.
 The trial period will begin when a new device has connected to CloudX for the first time.
 Once a device has connected to CloudX, it will become registered to the email address that was entered into the device for intial connection to CloudX.
 If you do not have a CloudX account associated with the email address, you will be sent a CloudX account activation email within 10 minutes of your device successfully connecting to CloudX.
 Note, each device registered would require a subscription in order to upload images to the CloudX account.
 The storage capacity is shared between devices, if you have multiple registered to your account.

 If you are having trouble, please review the video under Section 2 above.

 Once you reach the end of your free trial, a subscription to CloudX can be taken out right inside CloudX.
 On the "My Devices and Statuses" page, simply hit the "Extend" button as shown below.

-Then just select the subscription that suits your needs and hit the Paypal button at the end and go through the normal Paypal process.
+Then just select the subscription that suits your needs and hit the "Pay Now" button at the end.
 This will setup a monthly subscription, which will bill every 31 days starting from the day you set it up.

-What if I don't want to use Paypal or have a monthly subscription?
+What if I don't want to use a monthly subscription?

-If you do not want to take a monthly subscription or use Paypal, you can purchase a block of 3 months or 12 months at a time via our website.
-If you take this approach, please make sure to contact support to have your subscription applied as there is no automatic linking right now (we are working on it!).
+If you do not want to take a monthly subscription, you can purchase a block of 3 months or 12 months at a time via our website.
+If you take this approach, please make sure to contact email@example.com to request to apply your subscription.
+There is no automatic linking right now (we are working on it!).

 Once you have set-up automatic payment for a subscription, you can view your transaction history.
 Click on "Account Settings" tab at the top of your account page.
 Scroll to the bottom of the page to view your transaction history.